Limmen/csle/docs/_docs/installing.md

 To install and run CSLE you need at least one server or virtual machine that meets the following criteria:

 - Ubuntu 18.04+;
-- at least 16GB RAM (the exact amount of RAM necessary depends on the emulations to deploy; 16GB is sufficient for the smallest emulations, e.g. in the size of 5-10 containers);
+- at least 16GB RAM (the exact amount of RAM necessary depends on the emulations to deploy; 16GB is sufficient for the smallest emulations, e.g., in the size of 5-10 containers);
 - at least 2 CPUs;
 - 50 GB of free hard-disk space;
 - outside Internet access;